Arts, Music and Sports

 VOCA Exhibition and Dai-ichi Life Gallery

-Dai-ichi Life has been assisting the Vision of Contemporary Art (VOCA) Exhibition at the Ueno Royal Museum since its premiere in 1994 to help foster and support young artists under the age of 40 who have a bright international future in the field of two-dimensional arts.
-Previous exhibitors have included Miran Fukuda, Miwa Yanagi, and Mika Ninagawa, making this initiative a gateway to success for up-and-coming young artists in recent years.
-The 25th VOCA Exhibition in 2018 featured the works of 34 young artists from across Japan and particularly excellent works were presented with an award.
+Dai-ichi Life has been sponsoring the Vision of Contemporary Art (VOCA) Exhibition at the Ueno Royal Museum since its premiere in 1994 to help foster and support young artists under the age of 40 who have a bright international future in the field of two-dimensional arts.
+Previous exhibitors have included Nerhol (VOCA Prize at VOCA2020), and Mika Ninagawa (Ohara Museum of Art Prize at VOCA2006), making this initiative a gateway to success for up-and-coming young artists in recent years.
+The 30th VOCA Exhibition in 2023 featured the works of 29 young artists from across Japan and particularly excellent works were presented with an award.

-Dai-ichi Life not only sponsors the exhibit each year, but it also stores the works of VOCA Prize and VOCA Honorable Mention prizewinners and regularly exhibits them in the first floor lobby of its Hibiya Head Office and at the Dai-ichi Life Gallery (also at the Hibiya Head Office).
+Dai-ichi Life not only sponsors the exhibit each year, but it also stores the works of VOCA Prize and regularly exhibits them in the first floor lobby of its Hibiya Head Office and at the Dai-ichi Life Gallery (also at the Hibiya Head Office).
 In addition, the Dai-ichi Life Gallery provides continual assistance to prizewinners by exhibiting their individual works and providing a place for prizewinners to introduce their artistic activities after winning the award.

 Such activities were recognized and in 2000 the Company received the Company received the Japan Mécénat Award from the Association for Corporate Support of the Arts, which honors companies and foundations that contribute significantly to the promotion of arts and culture.